2bEnjoyer/2b_importer/README.md

-Imports the famous 2b art at the waypoint location in your hideout!
+Imports the famous 2b art at the waypoint location in your Path of Exile hideout!

 Usage: python 2b_importer.py \<your .hideout filepath\>